-"A is an iron furnace, containing a continuous coil of iron tubing, 80 feet in length, 1 inch of external and \$th inch of internal diameter, within which the fire is made; the upper end of this tube, B, called the flow-pipe, is extended any required distance to the top to maintain in the tubes.
+"A is an iron furnace, containing a continuous coil of iron tubing, 80 feet in length, I inch of external and \$th inch of internal diameter, within which the fire is made; the upper end of this tube, B, called the flow-pipe, is extended any required distance to the top of the generator.

-"The furnace is provided with a very ingenious heat governor or regulator, by which the intensity of the fire is always proportionate to the temperature which it may be requisite
+"The furnace is provided with a very ingenious heat governor or regulator, by which the intensity of the fire is always proportionate to the temperature which it may be requisite to maintain in the tubes.
 "H is an iron box, containing a series of levers, b b b; c, a nut screwed upon the flow-pipe, and in contact with the short arm of the lowest of the levers.
-E. A lever, from one end of which is suspended the damper f, and from the other end the rod g, which rests upon the long arm of the highest of the levers, b b b.
+E. A lever, from one end of which is suspended the damper f, and from the other end the rod g, which rests upon the long arm of the highest of the levers, $b \ b$.
 When the apparatus has arrived at the required temperature, the nut c is screwed down until it bears upon the lever.
 Any farther increase of temperature will expand or lengthen the flow-pipe, and depress the short arm of the lever, which is in contact with the nut.
 The combined and multiplied action of the levers will then elevate the rod g, and the damper f will descend to check the draught.
+When the fire slackers and the apparatus cools, the action of the levers will the draught.
 When the fire slackens, and the apparatus cools, the action of the levers will be reversed, and the damper will open.
-The space through which the damper moves, compared with the nut c, is as 200 to 1. "c is the generator, composed of a strong iron tube, 3 inches diameter and 6 feet in length, within which are eight smaller tubes, having their ends welded to the ends of the larger tube.
+The space through which the damper moves, compared with the nut c, is as 200 to 1. "o is the generator, composed of a strong iron tube, 3 inches diameter and 6 feet in length, within which are eight smaller tubes, having their ends welded to the ends of the larger tube.
 These small tubes communicate at the top with the flow-pipe B, and at the bottom with the return-pipe D, which is continued to the bottom of the furnace-coil of tubing.
-The circulation in the tubes is occasioned by the difference in the specific gravities of the water composing the ascending and descending currents; the portion contained in the flow-pipe and fire coil becoming expanded by the heat, ascends by its superior levity; while that contained in the small tubes of the generator, having given off its heat, acquires increased density, and descends through the return-pipe D to the bottom of the furnace-coil, to take the place of the ascending current.
-When the hot-water current has arrived at a temperature of 212° and upwards, cold water is injected into the generator, and becomes converted into steam by its contact with the small tubes; the rapidity of evaporation and the pressure of the steam depending, of course, upon the temperature of the hot-water current, which at 500° will cause a pressure within the tubes of 50 atmospheres, or 750 lbs. upon the square inch.
-The whole apparatus is proved to be capable of sustaining a pressure of 200 atmospheres, or 3000 lbs, upon the square inch. a pressure of 200 atmospheres, or 3000 lbs. upon the square inch.
+The circulation in the tubes is occasioned by the difference in the specific gravities of the water composing the ascending and descending currents; the portion contained in the flow-pipe and fire coil becoming expanded by the heat, ascends by its superior levity; while that contained in the small tubes of the generator, having given off its heat, acquires increased density, and descends through the return-pipe D to the bottom of the furnacecoil, to take the place of the ascending current.
+When the hot-water current has arrived at a temperature of 212° and upwards, cold water is injected into the generator, and becomes converted into steam by its contact with the small tubes; the rapidity of evapo-ration and the pressure of the steam depending, of course, upon the temperature of the hot-water current, which at 500° will cause a pressure within the tubes of 50 atmospheres, or 750 lbs, upon the square inch.
+The whole apparatus is proved to be capable of sustaining a pressure of 200 atmospheres, or 3000 lbs. upon the square inch.

 "G. A force pump for injecting water into the generator.

-"I. The indicator for exhibiting the pressure of the steam in the generator, and of the water in the boiler; it may be connected with either by means of the valves attached to
+"I. The indicator for exhibiting the pressure of the steam in the generator, and of the water in the boiler; it may be connected with either by means of the valves attached to the levers.

 "J. Valve to regulate the pressure of water.

 "J 1.
-Valve to regulate the pressure of steam.

-"K. The steam pipe.
+Valve to regulate the pressure of steam. " x.
+The steam pipe.

 "L. The gun.